top of page

 These sectors are generating economic activity that is trickling down to support the creation of jobs in retail, education and healthcare to serve a growing population.

-“As the schools get busier, they need more teachers and aids,” said Heggs.
+“As the schools get busier, they need more teachers and aids,” said Osborn.

 “Healthcare is always in demand, with opportunities right from doctors to maintenance people.”

-To find specific opportunities and more information on living ideally located in Saskatchewan and Canada, Heggs is ready to take your call.
-His office is prepared to talk to people looking for work so they can connect them to employers.
+To find specific opportunities and more information on living ideally located in Saskatchewan and Canada, Osborn is ready to take your call.
+The Weyburn Regional Economic Development office is prepared to talk to people looking for work so they can connect them to employers.